daltare/CA-Data-Portal-Uploads/SMARTS/README.md

 ## Package Management - {renv}

 This project uses [`renv`](https://rstudio.github.io/renv/articles/renv.html) for package management.
-When opening this project for the first time (ideally as an RStudio project, via the `CEDEN.Rproj` file), run `renv::restore()` to install all package dependencies (`renv` should automatically install itself and prompt you to do this).
+When opening this project for the first time (ideally as an RStudio project, via the `SMARTS_Data_Download_Automation.Rproj` file), run `renv::restore()` to install all package dependencies (`renv` should automatically install itself and prompt you to do this).

 In addition: